Crown-Commercial-Service/digitalmarketplace-frontend-toolkit/README.md

 ## Working on the patterns

-You can preview changes you make to the patterns by building the documentation.
+You can preview changes you make to the patterns by building the documentation locally.
+There are 3 to 5 parts to a pattern:
-Creating a new pattern means writing:
-- a file of example data
-- a Jinja template
-- a SASS stylesheet
-- a Javascript file (if needed)
-- image(s) (if needed)

 ### Example data